 Follow UnitedHealthcare’s protocols on compensation for care provided to OneNet participants with the following exceptions:

-Submit bill pricing appeals within 12 months of the bill process date or within applicable state and federal time frames.
 Follow the procedure below for payment appeals related to OneNet PPO:

 If you find a bill where you were overpaid or if we inform you of an overpaid bill that you do not dispute, you must send the overpayment within 30 calendar days (or as required by law or your Agreement) from the date of your identification or our request.

-Attach appropriate documentation that outlines the overpayment, including the patient’s name, ID number, date of service, and amount paid.
+Attach appropriate documentation that outlines the overpayment, including the patient’s name, ID number, date of service and amount paid.
 If possible, include a copy of the EOB that corresponds with the payment.

 If you disagree with a request for an overpayment refund, notify the payer in writing as to why you do not believe overpayment occurred and why you dispute the refund.